quephird/camel-stored-procedure/README.md

 Steps to setting up your environment and running this demonstration:

-1a.
-Find an available Oracle database environment...
+1. Find an available Oracle database environment, OR install Oracle XE 11g.
-                    OR
-1b. ... install Oracle XE 11g.
 Go to http://www.oracle.com/technetwork/database/express-edition/overview/index.html to download it and its documentation.
 2. Run the SQL scripts in the src/main/sql directory to create the example procedures and functions.
 3. Set the database URL, username, and password in the spring-beans.xml file in src/main/resources.
 4. Run 'mvn clean install'.